RobotnikAutomation/robot_simulation/robotnik_gazebo_ignition/README.md

 ## Enjoy

-Example of RBVogui executing docking procedure in Gazebo Ignition:
+Example of RBVogui executing docking procedure in Gazebo Ignition.
+Currently, only for demonstration purposes, no docking controller is provided.

 ![rbvogui_gif](../docs/assets/img/RBVogui_Docking.gif)